TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/bsl/bsl_can_flash_interface/README.md

 Flash plugin resides and Non-main Flash memory are Static write protected in the BCR configuration.
 * Otherwise there are chances for device to get locked during the Bootloading process.
 * Refer to "boot_config.c" and "boot_config.h" to understand the configuration used for Non Main.
-* This BSL example uses provided bsl_can_config.c and bsl_can_config.h files for the initalization and configuration of CAN modules
+* This BSL example uses "bsl_mcan_flash_interface.syscfg" for the initalization and configuration of CAN modules